The Imatra schools break the limits of their competence with the St. Petersburg school

 Internationally, the most extensive form of competition is FLL (First Lego League).
 Every year, Lego publishes a new task mat, the tasks of which the team must complete with the robot they have built.
 In 2019, there were more than 35000 participating teams worldwide.
 In Finland, FLL events are organized by the Robotics and Science Education Association www.fllsuomi.org.
 The task field can also be excellently applied in club activities and teaching.

-It also organizes international Lego robot competitions in various sports Robotex.
+International Lego robot competitions in various disciplines are also organized by Robotex.

 The Nesttec project